ekiefl/pooltool/narrative/narrative.md

 bottom, which I find deserving.
 The [quality of the code](media/2013_project.py) is even worse than the animation.

-Needless to say it leaves much to be desired.
-In that sense, basically everything could be improved upon, yet here are some things I specifically wanted to target.

-1. It doesn't look real
-2. Physics is oversimplified
-3. The code is hot garbage
-4. Visualization capabilities are bad
-5. 2D

-Because of these shortcomings, this project kind of sat in the back of my head for years as unfinished business.
+Because of the drastic potential for improvement, this project kind of sat in the back of my head for years as unfinished business.
 Time passed, I got more invested in pool, bought my own table, joined a pool league.
-Concurrently, I started a PhD at the University of Chicago doing computational biology, and developed considerably as a programmer due to my line of research and contributions to the open source software platform [anvi'o](https://github.com/merenlab/anvio).
+Concurrently, I started a PhD at the University of Chicago doing computational biology, and developed considerably as a programmer due to my line of research.
 Then the COVID-19 pandemic struck and I realized I needed something other than work to keep me stimulated during quarantine.
-That's when I decided to undertake this project which very loosely has the _modus operandi_ of: "_Do something better than your show-and-tell project from 7 years ago._"
+That's when I decided to undertake this project.